PiyushMittl/Others/azure-datashare-blog/README.md

    - The supplier accepts the invitation and stores the data in their Azure environment.
    - They can analyze the data without needing additional storage or pipelines.

-Below is a diagram that summarizes how data flows between providers and consumers:
+Below is a diagram that summarizes how data flows between providers and consumers using Azure Services:

 ![Data Flow Summary](https://github.com/PiyushMittl/Others/blob/main/azure-datashare-blog/images/4.AzureServiceHLD.png)